boonyong6/htmx-sandbox/README.md

 # htmx in a Nutshell

-- Can use the `data-` prefix with htmx:
+- You can use the `data-` prefix with htmx:
   ```html
   <a data-hx-post="/click">Click Me!</a>
   ```